-Using the Work of Other Practitioners
+Using the Work of Another Practitioner

-- 57. When the practitioner intends using the work of other practitioners, the practitioner shall: - (a) Communicate clearly with those other practitioners about the scope and timing of their work and their findings; and (Ref: Para.
+- 57. When the practitioner intends to use the work of another practitioner, the practitioner shall: - (a) Communicate clearly with the other practitioners about the scope and timing of the work and findings of the other practitioner; and (Ref: Para.
 A113-A114) - (b) Evaluate the sufficiency and appropriateness of evidence obtained and the process for including related information in the GHG statement.
 (Ref: Para.
 A115)